prince475/react-hooks/README.md

 - A state setter function (`setIndex`) that can update the state variable and trigger React to render the component again.
   - Our component renders the first time.
 Because we passed 0 to useState as the initial value for index, it will return [0, setIndex].
 React remembers 0 is the latest     state value.
   - State updates: When a user clicks the button, it calls setIndex(index + 1). index is 0, so it’s setIndex(1).
 This tells React to remember index is 1 now and triggers another render.
   - React still sees useState(0), but because React remembers that you set index to 1, it returns [1, setIndex] instead.

+### Multiple State Variables

 Giving a component multiple state variables
 In React your application can have as many state variables of as many types as you like in one component.
 This component has two state variables, a number index and a boolean showMore that’s toggled when you click “Show details”: